ornobalam/ornobalam.github.io/index.md

 keywords: Ornob, Alam, population genetics, domestication, rice
 ---

-I am a PhD  student working studying the adaptive and demographic history of domesticated Asian rice in Michael Purugganan’s lab at New York University.
+I am a PhD  student studying the adaptive and demographic history of domesticated Asian rice in Michael Purugganan’s lab at New York University.